-In the $\rm N_2O$ group, the duration of episiotomy repair was significantly lower in comparison with the lidocaine group.
-It may be due to release of endorphin, musculoskeletal relaxation and better cooperation of women during perineal suturing in the intervention group.
+In the N_2O group, the duration of episiotomy repair was significantly lower than that in the lidocaine group.
+It may be due to the release of endorphin, musculoskeletal relaxation, and better cooperation of woman during perineal suturing in the intervention group.

-The power of this study was the detection of perineal pain just during episiotomy repair and just for primiparous participants.
-This can help us to arrive at a meaningful conclusion on the effect of $\rm N_2O$ on pain alleviation during episiotomy suturing.
+The power of this study was the detection of perineal pain simply during episiotomy repair and for primiparous participants.
+This may help us to arrive at a meaningful conclusion on the effect of N_2O on the pain alleviation during the episiotomy suturing.

-The present study had some limitations that were out of control of the study as follows: The midwife who performed the episiotomy was aware of analgesic method and so were the participants.
-In addition, the pain threshold was different in the participants (difference in expressing pain and its effect on final evaluation) and so were the women's response to pain intensity.
-Although the visual analog scale was used in the majority of studies as a valid instrument for measurement of acute pain and also episiotomy pain, the research team suggest performing further randomized studies using other pain measurement scales.
+The present study had some limitations which were out of control.
+For example, the midwife who performed the episiotomy was aware of the analgesic method and also the participants were different in the pain threshold (difference in expressing the pain and its effect on final evaluation) and also the women's response to pain intensity was different.
+Although VAS was used in the majority of studies as a valid instrument for measurement of acute pain and also episiotomy pain, the research team suggests performing further randomized studies using other pain measurement scales.